perskii/correlationPortfolio-python-libs-/README.md

-# Correlation Portfolio 📊📈📉 !WORK IN PROGRESS!
+# Correlation in cinematography 📊📈📉

 This project is aimed at creating a correlation portfolio using Python libraries to analyze and construct a diversified investment portfolio based on correlation coefficients. 📈💼🔍